 The B&O was most worrying as state and business leaders feared it could propel Baltimore past Philadelphia as the region's top port.
-The legislature hurriedly formed the Pennsylvania Railroad in 1846 and work began quickly to construct an all-rail corridor across the state.
+The legislature hurriedly chartered the Pennsylvania Railroad on April 13, 1846 and work began quickly to construct an all-rail corridor across the state.

 The company's first engineer was John E. Thomson who conceived an excellent route maintaining moderately gentle grades following the Susquehanna and Juniata Rivers before reaching what later became Altoona, a major maintenance and terminal facility.

 The railroad then struck out for Pittsburgh, connecting such towns as Gallitzin and Johnstown, while its fabled Horseshoe Curve was built just west of Altoona.
 Officially, construction of the PRR commenced in 1847 at Harrisburg and by 1849 had reached Lewistown.
 A year later it opened to Duncansville, near Altoona.

 At the same time work was commencing east of Pittsburgh and finished to Cresson in late 1852, completing the original charter.
 The first train running from the Steel City to Philadelphia did so on December 10, 1852.